neoforged/Documentation/docs/misc/resourcelocation.md

 `ResourceKey`s combine a registry id with a registry name.
 An example would be a registry key with the registry id `minecraft:item` and the registry name `minecraft:diamond_sword`.
 Unlike a `ResourceLocation`, `ResourceKey`s actually refer to a unique element, thus being able to clearly identify an element.
 They are most commonly used in contexts where many different registries come in contact with one another.
 A common use case are datapacks, especially worldgen.

 A new `ResourceKey` can be created through the static method `ResourceKey#create(ResourceKey<? extends Registry<T>>, ResourceLocation)`.
 The second parameter here is the registry name, while the first parameter is what is known as a registry key.
 Registry keys are a special kind of `ResourceKey` whose registry is the root registry (i.e. the registry of all other registries).
 A registry key can be created via `ResourceKey#createRegistryKey(ResourceLocation)` with the desired registry's id.

+`ResourceKey`s are interned at creation.
+This means that comparing by reference equality (`==`) is possible and encouraged, but their creation is comparatively expensive.

 [registries]: ../concepts/registries.md
 [sides]: ../concepts/sides.md